Screenshot of taste2travel Country and Territory List

 Once you include dependent territories, you have a choice of including the many uninhabited territories (small islands in the middle of nowhere which are home to a few seabirds) or just the inhabited ones.
 I chose to include only the populated territories on my list.

-There are also two populated territories which serve as sovereign military bases and are are off-limits to visitors; Akrotiri and Dhekelia (Cyprus) and the British Indian Ocean Territory, both of which are administered by the United Kingdom.
+There are also two populated territories which serve as sovereign military bases and are off-limits to visitors; Akrotiri and Dhekelia (Cyprus) and the British Indian Ocean Territory, both of which are administered by the United Kingdom.

 Such places have been excluded from my list as they are not accessible to the travelling public.